TWUOnline/ldrs591/_posts/2018-02-12-unit-6-summary.md

 <li>Qualitative data is <strong>analysed with the goal uncovering themes and categories</strong>, with acknowledgement of potential researcher bias and subjectivity.</li>
 <li>Qualitative research <strong>findings are typically reported in a narrative form</strong> (Leedy &amp; Ormrod, 2010, p.
 96).</li>
 </ol>

-<p>According to Anderson (2010, p.2), the strengths of qualitative research can be summarized as follows:</p>
+According to Anderson (2010, p.2), the strengths of qualitative research can be summarized as follows:

 <ul class="unordered">
 <li>
 <div>Issues can be examined in detail and in depth.</div>